nuxt/docs/README.md

 npm run dev
 ```

-Then access the docs via the website running on `http://localhost:3000`
+Then access the docs via the website running on `http://nuxt:3000` (see instructions on [nuxtjs.org](https://github.com/nuxt/nuxtjs.org) repo).

 ## On Translations